 Analytical reasons involve using geospatial tools to solve problems that are either new, or sufficiently complicated that no out-of-the-box solution exists.
 My first foray into spatial programming came as an undergraduate student in wildlife biology.
 I worked on a project that was trying to monitor populations of medium-sized forest carnivores in Yellowstone NP using snow-tracking surveys.
 The field work was simple enough, you go ski around and record the number of tracks that you encounter.
 What was not so easy, was to understand how large of a change in track counts was required to suggest a real change in actual population that we should be concerned about, or even what the probability was of detecting rare animals, such as wolverines and lynx, given our level of effort.

 Later this line of questioning lead into a PhD program focusing on statistical methods for analyzing animal movement patterns as a linear path, rather than a series of unconnected points.
 Esri had just released ArcGIS 8.0 and it required learning Visual Basic and ArcObjects, which was a much more powerful set of tools than Avenue.
 But it was still only tools.
 Nobody had even asked the question at that time, let alone solved it.
 This project introduced the element of time as a 3rd coordinate for each vertex, which I was able to do by storing time in the z coordinate.
-Of course, this also required writing all my own code to do my own analysis.
+Of course, this also required writing all my own code that understood how to interpret the z coordinate as time in order to do my analysis.

 Throughout this time, I worked with other researchers, many of them brilliant scientists, who had great ideas about research questions in the field of landscape ecology.
 None of them however, knew how to program in a GIS environment so they could not actually implement those ideas without help.
 Needless to say, I was very busy for a few years.